 If a tour is long, a lunch is usually provided for free, so don't have too much cash with you.
 Try to wear something comfortable - jeans, running shoes, and a hat if the tour involves walking.
 In summer, always use sun screen and although water is usually provided, have some with you just in case.

 There are so many shows in Las Vegas it may be hard for you to choose.
-Therefore, I'll recommend you the best of the best, like I would do for a close friend, based on what was available in early 2013.
+Therefore, I'll recommend you the best of the best, like I would do for a close friend.

 Start with the free entertainment (but remember my tips about keeping an eye on your belongings in a crowd!)
-Free shows in Vegas include Dancing Fountains of the Bellagio Hotel, Sirens of the TI, Living Statues at the Forum Shops, and Show in the Sky at the Rio Hotel (although this last one is off the Strip so you might want to avoid it).
+Free shows in Vegas include Dancing Fountains of the Bellagio Hotel, Fashion Show at the Fashion Show Mall, The Mirage Volcano, Living Statues at the Forum Shops.